Smothered Oven Baked Pork Chops

 1. Alright so first, you’re going to rinse your pork chops really well with 1 tbs of salt and cool water.
 I just always like to give my meat a nice salt water rinse before cooking it… some say this doesn’t actually clean the meat but im old school and believe you got to clean ya meat some how before cooking it.

 2. Now it’s time to marinate our chops.
 These chops are on the thicker side… if you’re using thinner sliced chops marinating may not be neccesary.
 But marinating food always enhances the flavor and taste so why not.
 If you have time on your hands I recommend that you prepare your meats ahead of time and marinate them to maximize the flavor.
 So place your chops in a big bowl.
-Pour vinegar over the pork chops, and add your minced garlic, parsley flakes, seasoning salt, onion powder, garlic powder, pepper, and thyme leaves, then massage the pork and seasonings in well.
+Pour vinegar over the pork chops, and add your minced garlic, parsley flakes, seasoning salt, onion powder, garlic powder, pepper, and thyme leaves, then massage the seasonings in well.

 5. Preheat the oven to 350 degrees.